-Lukashenko and Xi discuss China's Ukraine peace plan
+China and Belarus express 'extreme interest' in Ukraine peace

 Political decisions "should be aimed at first and foremost preventing a slide into a global confrontation that will see no winners", he told Mr Xi.

-The so-called Ukraine peace plan, which largely repeated China's stance, was met with general distrust in the West.
+China's peace plan was met with general distrust in the West.

 Ukrainian President Volodymyr Zelensky said he agreed with some parts of it and said it was a sign of China's willingness to engage.
 Beijing has so far not publicly responded to Mr Zelensky's call for a summit.